-Unit 2 - Economic change: issues and challenges
+Unit 2 - Contemporary economic issues

 - Area of Study 1: approximately 5-6 weeks

 - Area of Study 2: approximately 5-6 weeks

 - Area of Study 3: approximately 5-6 weeks

 Assessment

 The award of satisfactory completion for a unit is based on a decision that the student has demonstrated achievement of the set of outcomes specified for the unit.
 This decision will be based on the teacher's assessment of the student's overall performance on assessment tasks designated for the unit.